6 Knitting Patterns with Pockets

 Kiki

 We think a cabled cardigan should be a staple piece in everyone's wardrobe.
 Because who doesn't love all that textural contrast?
 It's not only beautiful, but fun to knit!
-This pattern features a seamless collar, three different cables and three different rib stitches for interest.
+This pattern features a seamless collar, three different cables, and three different rib stitches for interest.
 The ribbed sleeve and gentle shaping keep the silhouette slim.

 The Pockets:

 These horizontal pockets have a 2x2 rib stitch contrast for additional textural interest.
 The pattern teaches you how to add fabric pockets.
-This not only gets rid of bulk, but is a fun opportunity to add unique fabric, making your Kiki your own and truly one-of-a-kind.
+This not only gets rid of bulk, but is a fun opportunity to add unique fabric, making your Kiki your own and truly one of a kind.

 Visit Kiki Pattern Page